Jeanie Ellis, Counsellor (MBACP, Accred) and EMDR Practitioner

 Depression.
 Anxiety.
 Low self esteem, low self worth.
 Bereavement and loss.
 Long term health conditions.
 Childhood sexual abuse.
 Loss of identity, job, relationship, health.
 Low mood.

 Counselling - £50 per session.
 Each session is 60 minutes.
+The normal counselling hour is 50 minutes, therefore for every 5 sessions you are effectively getting a 'free' session.

 EMDR - £80 per session.
 Each session is 1.5 hours.